coderkatew/match-it/README.md

 ### How to Play
 1. Open the [Match It website](https://coderkatew.github.io/match-it/).
-2. Enter a player name and click 'Start Game'.
+2. Enter a player name and click 'Play!'.
 3. Click or Tap on cards on the game screen that is presented to find matches.
 * When a pair of cards have been matched, they are no longer displayed in the grid of cards.
 * Each time a card is clicked, the value of 'Turns' (the turn counter) increases by +1.